nylas/nylas-ruby/README.md

     rake release

 If it's your first time updating the ruby gem, you may be prompted for the username/password for rubygems.org.
-Members of the Inbox team can find that by doing `fetch-password rubygems`.
+Members of the Nilas team can find that by doing `fetch-password rubygems`.